ST3PH-X/4d-lattice-crypto/README.md

 An experimental, lightweight cryptography concept implementing high-dimensional lattice-style mechanics in a 4D vector space.
 Built from scratch using pure linear algebra without relying on heavy external crypto libraries.

 > *"Technical complexity for the sake of complexity is just noise.
-The magic happens when deep engineering directly creates elegant solutions to real-world constraints."* — **ST3PH-X**
+The magic happens when deep engineering directly creates elegant solutions to real-world constraints".* — **ST3PH-X**

 ---